 - 1. This Standard (IES) prescribes the professional values, ethics and attitudes professional accountants should acquire during the education program leading to qualification. - 2.
 The aim of this IES is to ensure that candidates for membership of an IFAC member body are equipped with the appropriate professional values, ethics and attitudes to function as professional accountants. - 3.
 IFAC recognizes that the accountancy profession throughout the world operates in environments with different cultures and regulatory requirements.
-IFAC has, nevertheless, established an international Code of Ethics for Professional Accountants.
+The International Ethics Standards Board for Accountants (IESBA) has, nevertheless, established an international Code of Ethics for Professional Accountants (IESBA Code).
 Professional values and ethics relate directly to IFAC's mission to develop and enhance the profession to enable it to provide services of consistently high quality in the public interest.